cbrueffer/MutationExplorer/helpfiles/plottype.md

 - Tumor Mutation Burden

   All samples stratified into *High* or *Low* tumor mutation burden defined by a cutoff.
+Only non-synonymous mutations are considered.